Lemon Drop Hot Sauce Recipe

 Others – You will also need garlic, whole coriander seeds, cumin seeds, apple cider vinegar, and salt.

-Optional – If you like your sauce thick, then you will need some cornstarch to thicken it.
+Optional – If you like a thick sauce, you need a cornstarch slurry to thicken it.

 Preparation

-Tip – Use gloves while de-seeding and chopping the chilies, as you might feel a burning sensation on your skin if you do it with bare hands.
+Tip: Wear gloves while de-seeding and chopping the chilies, as bare hands might cause a burning sensation.

 Peel the garlic and gather the remaining ingredients.